Georgia Visitation Rights Lawyer | Parenting Time GA

 Visitation rights are normally granted to the non-custodial parent upon the final determination in a divorce or child custody proceeding.
 Although visitation rights are normally dealt with simultaneously with custody issues, visitation is not the same thing as custody.
 O.C.G.A. § 19-9-22(a).

 Visitation, otherwise known as parenting time, includes set times during which a non-custodial parent may visit, either individually or in a supervised setting, with their minor child or children.
-This time normally is limited to certain intervals such as weekends and weeknights.
+This time normally is limited to certain intervals such as weeknights and weekends.

 Like other matters concerning child custody, the parents may come to an agreement between themselves regarding visitation.
 Parents submit such an agreement to the court for approval and incorporation into the court’s final order regarding child custody or final judgment and decree of divorce.
 In so doing, the visitation agreement may be enforced by the parents by virtue of the court’s order.
 Please note that the visitation agreement must comport with Georgia’s public policy concerning custody and visitation.
 Truman v.
 Boleman, 235 Ga.App 243 (1998).